 What's important to note, is that the President's new Executive Order takes place on August 7, 2018 at 12:01 Eastern Daylight Time.
 However, the sanctions do not take place until the actions are taken after November 5th.
 2018.
 This is because certain sanctions that had been previously lifted would be initiated again 90 days after May 8th, the so called “wind down period”.

-Before starting the immigration process, it is advisable to seek legal guidance from an experienced and knowledgeable immigration attorney.
+Before starting the immigration process, it is advisable to seek legal guidance from our office today as we strive to provide you with the best legal guidance for your specific case.